 Whom do I contact if I have changed my name and/or address?

-If you need to change your name and/or address, you must first call your board of architecture.
-It is imperative that this be done so that your Authorization to Test matches the identification you will provide at the testing center.
-Additionally, you must notify NCARB of this change to ensure that you receive all important updates related to the ARE.
+If you need to change your name, you must contact NCARB Customer Relations at 202/879-0520.
+It is imperative that this be done so that your name in My Examination matches the identification you will provide at the testing center.
+If you need to change your address, this can be done via My Examination.